mutant-ws/next/README.md

 ## Setup

-Link events to your product/board.
+Link events to your product.

 The `productId` field is required.
 An error will be thrown if using `track` without it.